-GameMaker Studio 2 Mobile includes the tvOS export platform, so in this article we give the required steps to get the platform up and running.
+GameMaker Studio 2 Indie subscription and above includes the tvOS export platform, so in this article we give the required steps to get the platform up and running..

 Windows IDE Users: As part of your developer agreement with Apple, you agreed to use a real, physical Mac to build and submit your tvOS apps.
 They have the right to terminate your Apple Developer account and pull any games from the store if they find you in breach.
 Accordingly, GameMaker Studio 2 support is only offered for a physical Mac and we will not offer support to achieve running macOS in a virtual machine.
 You should own a Mac computer as well as your PC before beginning any development for macOS/iOS/iPadOS/tvOS.